kelscahill/cahillscreative/wp-content/plugins/advanced-ads/readme.txt

 Are you looking for a simple ad manager plugin?
 These are the top arguments to use Advanced Ads:

-* approved in 10 years of Publishing and Ad Optimization
+* approved in publishing and ad optimization since 2009
-* works with all ad types and networks, including Google AdSense, Google Ad Manager (DFP), Amazon ads, or media.net
+* works with all ad types and networks, including Google AdSense, Google Ad Manager (formerly Google DoubleClick for Publishers, DFP), Amazon ads, or media.net ads
-* Google AdSense Partner
 * most features to test and optimize ads
 * unlimited ad units
 * ads.txt support
-* dedicated Gutenberg block for ads
+* dedicated ad block for the block editor
+* Google AdSense Partner, who implements all technical changes early and in 100% compliance with the Google AdSense policies
-* the only solution with *Ad Health* integration and Google AdSense violation checks
+* the only advertising solution with *Ad Health* integration and Google AdSense violation checks
 * best rated [free support](https://wordpress.org/support/plugin/advanced-ads)

 This is what our users are saying about Advanced Ads: